Product, CX, and Brand

 My role

-• Drive project to the finish line
+• Drove project to the finish line

-• Design all frameworks
+• Designed all frameworks

 Team: Myself, Danny Diede (CS), Mike Dudek (CX), Yanira Sesniak (Sales), Tyson Brown (Product), and Graydon Clark (Analytics)